Call now in confidence immediate help & advice 24/7

 Some of the ways you can stay sober include:

-• Staying in touch with peers also in active recovery
+• Staying in touch with peers in Lincolnshire or elsewhere who are also in active recovery from drug or alcohol addiction

 Narcotics Anonymous (also referred to as NA or NAR-Anon) is a support group ran by individuals with lived experience with addiction to narcotics to help people struggling with addiction to recover, or to stay clean.